-It was well known fact that music improves the productivity and in particular at for me, the sound of heavy rain and distance thunder.
+It was a well-known fact that music improves productivity and in particular at for me, the sound of heavy rain and distance thunder.

-My favourite play list however will differ from week to week depending on what my mood swing for the week is.
-For example, three weeks ago, I was hooked with Alan Tam’s Friend of Mine (Cantonese song back in 1980s) – playing over and over again the whole day.
+My favourite playlist, however, will differ from week to week depending on what my mood swing for the week is.
+For example, three weeks ago, I was hooked with Alan Tam’s Friend of Mine (Cantonese song back in the 1980s) – playing over and over again the whole day.
 The week after was Alizee J’en Ai Marre (French song).
 In between before and after is a string of Tamil songs ranging from the oldies (MSV) to Ilaiyaraja and to the latest AR Rahman.
 (P.s.
 There is a separate playlist for the highway such as this U2’s hit.)

 A more recent study tracked 56 software engineers as they worked either in silence or while listening to different types of music.
 It found an increase in both mood and quality of work while listening to music.

 In other words, music made these programmers happier (like the original Mozart Effect) but also increased the quality of their work.